Uniform asymptotic expansions for Gegenbauer polynomials and related functions via differential equations having a simple pole: Expansions for Gegenbauer polynomials with real argument

 As an approximation to (\ref{eq4.4}) and (\ref{eq4.34}), respectively, we now define

 and

 The relative error we examine is then given by

 In \cref{fig:fig2} we plot the logarithm base 10 of this function with $n=10$ and $\lambda=1.7$ for $0\leq \theta \leq \pi/2$, taking $N=4$ in our approximation (\ref{eq4.35}) for the Gegenbauer polynomial.
 As expected, we observe about 10 digits of accuracy, uniformly throughout the interval.
 In \cref{fig:fig3} a similar plot is given for $n=30$ with the other parameters the same.
 This time we obtain about 14 digits of accuracy, uniformly throughout the interval.
 In both graphs the vertical asymptotes occur of course at points where the relative error is identically zero.
+These points of zero error are seen to be relatively equally distributed, which can presumably be explained by the same being true of the zeros of both the polynomials and their approximants.